microsoft/vscode-docs/docs/java/java-project.md

 You can control which mode to launch with by configuring `java.server.launchMode` with the options below:

 - `Hybrid` (default) - Firstly, a workspace is opened with lightweight mode.
 You will be asked whether to switch to standard mode if your workspace contains unresolved Java projects.
 If you choose **Later**, it will stay in lightweight mode.
-You can click the server mode icon on the Status bar to manually switch to standard mode.
+You can click the language status item on the Status bar to manually switch to standard mode.
 - `Standard` - A workspace is opened with standard mode.
 - `LightWeight` - A workspace is opened with lightweight mode.
-You can click the server mode icon on the Status bar to manually switch to standard mode.
+You can click the language status item on the Status bar to manually switch to standard mode.

-The Status bar indicates which mode the current workspace is in using different icons.
+The language status item indicates which mode the current workspace is in using different icons.

 <div id="codicon-listing">

-- <i class="codicon codicon-rocket"></i> - workspace opened with lightweight mode.
+- <i class="codicon codicon-bracket-dot"></i> - workspace opened with lightweight mode.
 - <i class="codicon codicon-sync"></i> - workspace in the process of being opened with standard mode.
-- <i class="codicon codicon-thumbsup"></i> - workspace opened with standard mode.
+- <i class="codicon codicon-symbol-namespace"></i> - workspace opened with standard mode.

 </div>

-Clicking the lightweight mode icon switches to standard mode.
+Clicking the language status item switches to standard mode.

 ![Switch to Standard](images/java-project/switch-to-standard.gif)

 ## Build Status

 When you edit Java source code in Visual Studio Code, the Java language server is building your workspace to provide you with the necessary language features.
-You can see the detailed build task status and watch what is happening behind the scene by clicking the language server Status bar icon in the lower right.
+You can see the detailed build task status and watch what is happening behind the scene by clicking the language status item in the Status bar.
+You can also click `check details` when a notification shows the language server is opening Java projects to see the build task status.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/java.build.status.mp4" type="video/mp4">